Impact of different neutrino decoherence formalisms at the future long-baseline Experiments: Simulation Details

 \subsection{P2SO}

 The Protvino-to-Super-ORCA (P2SO) proposal is one of the next-generation long-baseline experiments.
-In this set-up, a neutrino beam will be produced at the U-70 synchrotron in Protvino, Russia, and directed towards the Super-ORCA detector located in the Mediterranean Sea, approximately $40\,\mathrm{km}$ off the coast of Toulon, France, with a baseline of $2595\,\mathrm{km}$.
+In this setup, a neutrino beam will be produced at the U-70 synchrotron in Protvino, Russia, and directed toward the Super-ORCA detector located in the Mediterranean Sea, approximately $40\,\mathrm{km}$ off the coast of Toulon, France, with a baseline of $2595\,\mathrm{km}$.
 Further details of the experimental concept may be found in Refs.~\cite{Akindinov:2019flp,Singha:2022btw,Majhi:2022fed}.